Hawke’s Bay quadruplets’ stay-at-home dad dies, donations page set up to help family

 Joanne, a Hawke’s Bay Coastguard skipper and secretary, gave birth to the couple’s quadruplets at Wellington Hospital in August 2022.

-The babies were 31 weeks and one day premature and birthed via a planned caesarean section without complications.
+The babies were born premature, at 31 weeks and one day and birthed via a planned caesarean section without complications.

 They were the first quadruplets born in New Zealand since 2018 and were believed to be only the second set born in the country in 20 years.